-Here are a few morning habits you can adopt and keep yourself fit and happy all through the day.
+Here are a few morning rituals to keep you fit and happy all through the day.

 Wake up early: